Bioterrorism Preparedness and Response for Healthcare Professionals

 What Is Terrorism?

-As early as 1922, the United Nations proposed a definition of terrorism, which describes it as “an anxiety-inspiring method of repeated violent action, employed by (semi-)clandestine individual, group, or state actors, for idiosyncratic, criminal, or political reasons, whereby—in contrast to assassination—the direct targets of violence are not the main targets” (TR, n.d.).
+In 1992, the United Nations proposed a definition of terrorism, which describes it as “an anxiety-inspiring method of repeated violent action, employed by (semi-)clandestine individual, group, or state actors, for idiosyncratic, criminal, or political reasons, whereby—in contrast to assassination—the direct targets of violence are not the main targets” (TR, n.d.).

 Elements of this definition have carried forward into more contemporary versions: